kth333/dai-di/README.md

 ## Features

-- **GUI Interface**: Play Dai Di through an intuitive graphical user interface.
+- **Console Interface**: Play Dai Di through an intuitive graphical user interface.
 - **Single Player**: Play against bots with adjustable difficulty levels.
 - **Local Multiplayer**: Play with up to 4 players on the same device.
 Bots will join the game if there are less than 4 players.
 - **Difficulty Selection**: Choose between easy or hard mode when playing with bots.